-Ushahidi, created in 2008, is used for data mapping from multiple sources that can be managed with filters and exported.

-- Data is collated from a variety of sources and is sorted and mapped.
-Multiple maps and charts are available, analytics are coming soon. - · Open source - Provides guide to installing languages - · Data gathered on this platform is stored with the Ushahidi website
+Ushahidi, created in 2008, is used for data mapping • Data is collated from a variety of sources and is sorted and mapped.
+Multiple maps and charts are available, analytics are coming soon. from multiple sources that • Open source can be managed with filters • Provides guide to installing languages and exported. • Data gathered on this platform is stored with the Ushahidi website